-Compared with the previous quarter, this represents a decrease in RACS included in this quarterly report of 5.0%.
-Of the included 2,410 RACS, 2,336 (96.9%) submitted QI data for all 11 QIs.
-Of the 74 RACS that did not submit data for all QIs, 67 (90.5%) submitted data for 9 or 10 QIs.
+Compared with the previous quarter, this represents an increase in RACS included in this quarterly report of 1.0%.
+Of the included 2,472 RACS, 2,414 (97.7%) submitted QI data for all 11 QIs.
+Of the 58 RACS that did not submit data for all QIs, 49 (84.5%) submitted data for 9 or 10 QIs.

-The QI Program's coverage of the estimated care recipient population ranged from 97.7% for consumer experience to greater than 110% for activities of daily living (Table 1).
+The QI Program's coverage of the estimated care recipient population ranged from 93% for consumer experience to greater than 106% for falls and major injury (Table 1).
 It was not possible to calculate coverage for the Workforce QI, because population data for the aged care workforce are not available.

 When interpreting these coverage data, it is important to note that the calculations are based on an approximation of the denominator using data that shows how many bed days were funded for each service in that period.
-While the numerator data for quality indicators measure one event per individual, the denominator data are calculated using an approximation - dividing the number of days in a quarter by the number of 'Occupied Bed Days' (OBD) for that quarter to get an estimate of how many individuals occupied beds per quarter.
+While the numerator data for quality indicators measure one event per individual, the denominator data are calculated using an approximation - dividing the number of 'Occupied Bed Days' (OBD) for a quarter by the number of days in that quarter to get an estimate of how many individuals occupied beds per quarter.
 This approximation assumes that individuals occupy beds for the same number of days per quarter, but this may not be the case.
 There are various reasons an individual may not occupy a bed for an entire quarter, including entering or exiting care mid-quarter.
 As the numerator and denominator for the coverage calculation are not aligned at the individual level, there is the possibility for proportions to exceed one hundred per cent.
 Additional factors contribute to the misalignment of the numerator and denominator, including lagged claims, retrospective adjustments, measurement timings, absent care recipients (e.g. hospitalisations) and care recipient deaths.

-The number of care recipients excluded (Table 1, Column D) was highest for quality of life and consumer experience (both 32.7%).
+The number of care recipients excluded (Table 1, Columns C and D) was highest for quality of life and consumer experience (30.0% and 29.3%, respectively).
 For these QIs, the most common reason for exclusion was that the care recipient did not choose to complete the assessment.